Top writing tips from a seasoned copywriter

 Draft and craft

 Write your first draft.
 Then, cast your eye over the third paragraph.
 What does it say?
 In many cases, that’s where you’ll find your leading point.
 Send it up to the top, and see what difference it makes.
-This is also a good time to sift through your writing, identifying superfluous words you could afford to lose in order to make your writing easier to read.
+This is also a good time to sift through your writing, identifying superfluous/redundant words you could lose to make your writing easier to read.
 Be brutal!

 Professional journalists always start with the big messages, and so should copywriters.
-And check out the ‘inverted triangle’ technique for telling a story.
+Check out the ‘inverted triangle’ technique for telling a story.

 The pudding’s in the proof